mateooosh/To-do-list/README.md

 # To-do-list
-Simple To-do list built with Vue.js
+Simple To-do list built with Vue.js with functionality like logging and creating users.
+The list is stored in the database.

 ## Technologies